zombodb/zombodb/README.md

 Not to suggest that these things are impossible, but there's a small set of non-features too:

 - ZomboDB indexes are not WAL-logged by Postgres.
-As such, ZomboDB are not recoverable in the event of a Postgres server crash and will require a `REINDEX`
+As such, ZomboDB indexes are not recoverable in the event of a Postgres server crash and will require a `REINDEX`
 - interoperability with various Postgres replication schemes is unknown

 ## What you need